STIM-Lab/scattersim/readme.md

 	```
 	scatterview --input c.cw
 	```
+## Data Types
+The pricision for all the four projects is double/complex128.

+## Notes
 *The users can set all they need from the command line via the Boost library.*

 *"executable - -help" will provide more information about the input, attributes, and output.*